abbykoneill/lerobot/lab_part2/checkoff.md

     5. [5_safety.ipynb](https://github.com/abbykoneill/lerobot/blob/main/lab_part2/5_safety.ipynb)
 * **[Lab Checkoff](https://github.com/abbykoneill/lerobot/blob/main/lab_part2/checkoff.txt)**

+## Instructions
 This checkoff assessment is intended to check comprehension of concepts explored in this lab, including:
-- Imitation Learning
+* Imitation Learning
-- Vision Language Models (VLMs)
+* Vision Language Models (VLMs)
-- Vision Language Action Models (VLAs)
+* Vision Language Action Models (VLAs)
-- GenAI x Safety
+* GenAI x Safety

-You will be asked a random selection of 4 of the 7 questions below.
+You will be asked a random selection of **4 of the 7** questions below.
 For each question, you are expected to:
-- Answer with one proof or reasoning step that demonstrates knowledge from the assignment
+* Answer with one proof or reasoning step that demonstrates knowledge from the assignment

-Checkoff questions
+### Checkoff questions
 1. What is used to train a behavioral cloning policy for an imitation learning model?
 What is a potential failure case in this model?
 2. What is the input and output of the BLIP image-captioning VLM implemented in this lab?
 Are these the only possible input(s) and output(s) to a VLM?
 3. What does a VLA stand for?
 How does it relate to a VLM?